material-components/material-components-ios/contributing/releasing.md

 ## Merge the release candidate branch

-Once the release-candidate has passed all tests by clients, you may merge the release into the `develop` and `stable` branches using the `release` script.
+Once the release-candidate has **passed all "Required" GitHub presubmit tests** and **all internal presubmit tests**, you may merge the release into the
+`develop` and `stable` branches using the `release` script.

 **Do not use GitHub's big green button to merge the approved pull request.** Release are an